vardumper/extended-htmldocument/templates/nextjs/README.md

-# Extended HTML Document - React/Next.js Components
+# React/Next.js Components for all HTML5 elements

 Type-safe, auto-generated React components for all HTML5 elements with full ARIA support.